 The eastern frontier

-From the highlands of Central Sumatra, home of the Minangkabau, flows major Sumatran rivers that snakes through swampy forests to finally reach the east coast of Sumatra and the Strait of Malacca : the Siak, the Kampar, the Indragiri and the Batanghari rivers.
+From the highlands of Central Sumatra, home of the Minangkabau, flow major Sumatran rivers that snake through swampy forests to finally reach the east coast of Sumatra and the Strait of Malacca : the Siak, the Kampar, the Indragiri and the Batanghari rivers.

 Those rivers constituted important trade routes in the history and Minangkabau traders have settled along them for centuries.
 As the settlers established themselves further east, they mixed with the local populations (mostly Malay settlers).